Hardy Rubber Tree

 This extraordinary variety, with its narrowly oval habit is perfect for tight urban spaces; a perfect street tree, it wil tolerate difficult conditions including drought and moisture; excellent as a screen or a lawn accent

-Hardy Rubber Tree has attractive dark green foliage throughout the season.
+Hardy Rubber Tree has attractive dark green deciduous foliage on a tree with an oval habit of growth.
 The glossy pointy leaves are highly ornamental but do not develop any appreciable fall color.
-Neither the flowers nor the fruit are ornamentally significant.

 Hardy Rubber Tree is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.